aaronbloomfield/pdr/cs2150/syllabus.md

 - Pre-labs are due at the same time for everybody, regardless of your lab section; that time is the beginning of the FIRST Tuesday lab.
 - In-labs are due at the end of your scheduled lab session, regardless of what Collab states.
 But see the part about in-lab extensions, next.
 - An in-lab extension (see lab 1 for details about getting one on a given lab) will postpone the in-lab due date until 11:59:59 p.m. on Wednesday evening, regardless of your lab section, as this allows you to attend Wednesday office hours
-- In-labs MUST be done from the lab in Olsson 001, or no credit will be given for the ENTIRE lab.
+- In-labs MUST be done from the lab in Olsson 001, or no credit will be given for the ENTIRE lab (this means you must either submit the lab from that computer, or submit a lab extension from that computer)
 - Any late lab part will receive 25% off (for just that part) for the first 24 hours (or part thereof) that it is late, after which no credit will be given.
 Note that a computer program does this deduction -- so if your lab is 1 second late, it still receives 25% off.

 The assignments tool does not handle due dates such as "at the end of your lab session" very well -- indeed, the due date is listed as 10 p.m. on Tuesdays.
 Note that we have a script that will test the assignment's due date against your lab date, so please be sure to follow the above due dates.